MetabolicEngineeringGroupCBMA/old_site/index.md

 ## Tools

-As the field of metabolic engineering grow more complex, there is a need for new tools to solve different aspects of the process to increase throughput and
+As the field of metabolic engineering grow more complex, there is a need for new tools to solve different aspects of the overall process to increase throughput and maintain precision.

-Methods for engineering and transferring entire metabolic pathways in and between *S. cerevisiae* strains.
+We have developed a metabolic pathway assembly method we call the Yeast Pathway Kit, that produces short metabolic pathways for a given number of genes compared to other methods.
+It relies on one library of promoters and another for terminators.

-We have developed a method we call the Yeast Pathway Kit, that produces short metabolic pathways for a given number of genes compared to other methods.
+We have developed a bioinformatic tool called `pydna` that allow cloning simulations to be expressed as `Python` code in `Jupyter` notebooks.

 ![ypk](yeast_pathway_kit_figure.png)